cybersader/awesome-obsidian-and-cyber/README.md

 <ins>Easy: </ins>

+> You should be able to start adding to these now

 - Starter vaults for for SecOps, couple/family productivity, personal branding, GRC, and more
 - Test Obsidian plugins with application firewall to watch traffic
 - Curate Obsidian plugins